octeth/octeth-api-docs/api-reference/journeys.md

 **Wait Action Object:**

-The action object varies for each action type.
-Below, you can find the list of action types and their object structures:
+This action forces the journey to pause for a given period of time.

 ```json
 {